browserslist/browserslist-example/README.md

 ### ESLint

-[ESLint] is a tool to find mistakes in your JS. [`eslint-plugin-compat`] is a plugin to ESLint to warn that some of the target browsers don’t have used JS API.
+[ESLint] finds mistakes in your JS. [`eslint-plugin-compat`] is a plugin to ESLint to warn that JS will not work in all target browsers.

-Let’s install it
+Let’s install it:

 ```sh
 $ npm install eslint eslint-plugin-compat